NEONScience/NEON-Data-Skills/tutorials/R/Geospatial-skills/intro-vector-r/03-when-vector-data-dont-line-up-CRS/03-when-vector-data-dont-line-up-CRS.md

     ## ymax       : 49.38436

 Note the difference in the units for each object.
-The extent for `State.Boundary.US` is in latitude and longitude which yields smaller numbers representing decimal degree units.
-Our tower location point is in UTM, is represented in meters.
+The extent for `State.Boundary.US` is in latitude and longitude, which yields smaller numbers representing decimal degree units; however, our tower location point is in UTM, which is represented in meters.

 ***